jastr945/small_Golang_app/README.md

 $ ./first_steps
 ```

-Open the browser and visit http://localhost:8080/view/<your name>
+Open the browser and visit "http://localhost:8080/edit/<your name>"